 Benefits of NOT Smoking

-And finally, let’s discuss the many benefits of NOT smoking.
-Aside from not having to experience any of the above harmful consequences, quitting your smoking habit can improve all areas of your life.
+Finally, let’s discuss the many benefits of NOT smoking.
+Aside from not having to experience any of the above harmful consequences, quitting your smoking habit can improve ALL areas of your life.

 Improved Lung and Heart Function